ccheemeng/perceptual-urban-walk/generate-pc/README.md

 # Generate PC

-Two Python scripts are provided here:
+Three Python scripts are provided here:
 1. [project_segmentations.py](./project_segmentations.py) to project panorama segmentations onto a extrusions of building footprints, and
 2. [generate_sample_pc.py](./generate_sample_pc.py) to generate point clouds using polygon regions to clip the projected segmentations
+2. [compile_samples.py](./compile_samples.py) to generate a GeoDataFrame of sample points and corresponding sample regions based from the successfully generated sample point clouds

 ### Project Segmentations